-Hint: You can apply a filter to several clips at once.
-Hold the Ctrl key, select the clips on the Timeline and drag a filter onto any of the selected clips.
-The filter will be applied to all the clips you've selected.
+You can apply an effect to several clips at once.
+Hold the Ctrl key, select the clips on the Timeline, and drag an effect onto any one of the selected clips.
+The effect will be applied to all the selected clips.